Siddik-1997/API-Automation-on-Dmoney-API-using-Axios/README.md

 # API-Automation-on-Dmoney-API-using-Axios

-**Axios is a popular JavaScript library used for making HTTP requests, including API automation.
-It's simple, easy to use, supports multiple platforms, has interceptor support, uses Promises, and can handle response data in different formats.**
+**Axios is a popular JavaScript library that is commonly used for making HTTP requests from a web browser or Node.js.
+Axios makes it easy to send asynchronous HTTP requests to REST endpoints and perform CRUD (Create, Read, Update, Delete) operations on resources.**

+**Axios is often used for API automation because it provides a simple and elegant API for making HTTP requests and handling responses.
+It supports various features like request and response interceptors, automatic transformation of JSON data, cancellation of requests, and much more.**

 ## Technology Used:

-- Rest Assured
-- commons-configuration
-- Jackson Databind
-- TestNG
+- Axios
-- Java
+- Java Script
-- Gradle
+- Visual Studio Code
-- intellij idea
-- Allure
+- Mochawesome

 ## How to run this project:

 - Clone this project
-- hit the following command: ```gradle clean test```
+- hit the following command: ```npm test file .\test\*.test.js```
-- for Allure Report hit: ```allure generate allure-results --clean -o allure-report``` and ```allure serve allure-results```
+- for Mochawesome Report: ```--reporter mochawesome --reporter-options reportDir=Reports,reportFilename=report.html```

 ## Project Scenerio: